 Sunday 3rd May 2020 was International Dawn Chorus Day.
 It would have also been the first event of our ‘Celebrate’ 2020 programme – a Dawn Chorus walk at the gorgeously tranquil Kaliwoods, near Halesworth.
-Due to the COVID-19 situation, we are unable to host this event.
+Due to the COVID-19 situation, we were unable to host this event.
 As we couldn’t be together for International Dawn Chorus Day, we asked our W&BA members and those living in/around our patch to record their own home-based dawn chorus experience to send to us for the Early Bird Sound Map.